Harika-SVL/Jenkins/notes.md

 * Compiler-based application

+  [Dubbing before running the application]

 ![Alt text](shots/14.PNG)

 * Interpretor-based application

+  [Translation during running of the application]

 ![Alt text](shots/15.PNG)

 * Hybrid based (both compiler and interpretor) application

+  [Before running the application the compilation is done to Intermediate Language  and then through the Interpretor coverts into server understandable]

 ![Alt text](shots/16.PNG)